ApplehatDot/SNEK_GL/README.md

 | Microsoft Whistler 2419 | x86 | :white_check_mark: | :x: | :white_check_mark:|

-*1. Requirements may be incorrect.
-Let me know if it needs to be edited.*

 Screenshot Gallery of each OS — <a href="https://github.com/ApplehatDot/SNEK/blob/main/Gallery%2FGallery.md">Gallery/Gallery.md</a>